 Priority Assistance service

 Major supermarkets have introduced initiatives to help individuals and support services.
-Woolworths is one of the major supermarkets.
-Now providing a Priority Assistance delivery service for seniors, people with disability and those with compromised immunity or who are required to self-isolate.
+They now provide a Priority Assistance delivery service for seniors, people with disability and those with compromised immunity or who are required to self-isolate.

 Emergency relief packages for Victorians in Mandatory self-isolation

 Victorians self-isolating due to coronavirus (COVID-19) with no access to food and essential supplies will receive emergency relief packages under a program introduced by the Victorian Government.

 Food packages will include items such as long-life milk, pasta, cereal, canned vegetables and sugar.
 Personal care packages will also be distributed to eligible households and include soap, toothpaste and deodorant.